A TEASE FOR SOMETHING NEW IN 2018…

 SO WHAT IS THIS CONTEST EXACTLY?

-On a Thursday night in October (10.5.17) Filmmakers from around the region will collect at the LAUNCH PARTY at CAFE 611, eat food, partake in some drinks and mingling, enjoy the musical performance by CHESHI, and await the hosts to take the stage and begin giving out criteria.
+On a Thursday night in October (10.5.17) Filmmakers from around the region will collect at the LAUNCH PARTY at CAFE 611, eat food, partake in some drinks and mingling, enjoy the musical performance by CHESHI, and await the hosts MIKAEL JOHNSON AND DOUG POWELL to take the stage and begin giving out criteria.

 HOW ARE YOU ANY DIFFERENT FROM OTHER CONTESTS LIKE THIS?

 Everything shows under the same roof in one glorious night.
-No two filmmakers have the same criteria.
+No two filmmakers have the exact same criteria.
 We base our criteria around an overarching theme.
-Past years we’ve given “Opposites”, two Hollywood movies to mash-up, a Science term to draw inspiration, a “fairy tale”, a polaroid, first lines of novels, and even international proverbs like “The important thing is this: To be able at any moment to sacrifice what we are for what we could become.”
+Past years we’ve given Binary (Opposites), two Hollywood movies to mash-up, a Science term to draw inspiration, a “fairy tale”, a polaroid, first lines of novels, and even international proverbs like “The important thing is this: To be able at any moment to sacrifice what we are for what we could become.”
+This year is constellations.